James Clerk Maxwell: Kinetic theory and thermodynamics

 Maxwell also investigated the kinetic theory of gases.
+He was key in the creation of statistical mechanics.
 Originating with Daniel Bernoulli, this theory was advanced by the successive labours of John Herapath, John James Waterston, James Joule, and particularly Rudolf Clausius, to such an extent as to put its general accuracy beyond a doubt; but it received enormous development from Maxwell, who in this field appeared as an experimenter (on the laws of gaseous friction) as well as a mathematician.

 Between 1859 and 1866, he developed the theory of the distributions of velocities in particles of a gas, work later generalised by Ludwig Boltzmann.
 The formula, called the Maxwell–Boltzmann distribution, gives the fraction of gas molecules moving at a specified velocity at any given temperature.
 In the kinetic theory, temperatures and heat involve only molecular movement.
 This approach generalised the previously established laws of thermodynamics and explained existing observations and experiments in a better way than had been achieved previously.
 His work on thermodynamics led him to devise the thought experiment that came to be known as Maxwell's demon, where the second law of thermodynamics is violated by an imaginary being capable of sorting particles by energy.

 In 1871, he established Maxwell's thermodynamic relations, which are statements of equality among the second derivatives of the thermodynamic potentials with respect to different thermodynamic variables.
 In 1874, he constructed a plaster thermodynamic visualisation as a way of exploring phase transitions, based on the American scientist Josiah Willard Gibbs's graphical thermodynamics papers.

 In his 1867 paper On the Dynamical Theory of Gases he introduced the Maxwell model for describing the behavior of a viscoelastic material and originated the Maxwell-Cattaneo equation for describing the transport of heat in a medium.

 Peter Guthrie Tait called Maxwell the "leading molecular scientist" of his time.
 Another person added after Maxwell's death that "only one man lived who could understand Gibbs's papers.
 That was Maxwell, and now he is dead."